Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - windowed vs not windowed
   - windowed means that there is a minimum time that needs to pass before the watchdog can be cleared.
 If an attempt is made before this time the watchdog forces the reset.

 Single stage watchdog: invokes a restart immediately after the timeout.
-It relies on the system reset to force outputs to safe states
+It relies on the system reset to force outputs to safe states.
 Multiple stage watchdog: more timers in cascade.
 Each stages kicks the next and perform a set of corrective actions and only at the end a reset will be forced.

 To ensure safety there can be two sets of control states: runmode vs safemode.
 The timeout of the watchdog causes the selector to switch to safemode state to control the ouput and ensure that there are not potentially harmful values.